One 15- to 30-minute intravenous (IV) infusion provides a full course of antiviral influenza treatment1

 2. Visually inspect Rapivab for particulate matter and discoloration prior to administration.

-3. Dilute an appropriate dose of Rapivab 10 mg/mL solution in 0.9% or 0.45% sodium chloride, 5% dextrose, or lactated Ringer’s to a maximum volume of 100 mL.
+3. Dilute an appropriate dose of RAPIVAB 10 mg/mL solution [see Dosage and Administration (2.1, 2.2)] in 0.9% or 0.45% sodium chloride, 5% dextrose, or lactated Ringer’s.
+The maximum infusion volume is provided in Table 3.
+The final concentration of diluted RAPIVAB for administration should be between 1 mg/mL and 6 mg/mL.

 4. Administer the diluted solution via intravenous infusion for 15 to 30 minutes.